SabreTools/BinaryObjectScanner/Developer Guide.md

     - If it is a new supported file type (such as an archive format), create the file in `BurnOutSharp/FileType/`.
 By default, you will need to implement `BurnOutSharp.Interfaces.IScannable` or `BinaryObjectScanner.Interfaces.IExtractable`.
 Do not implement any other interfaces.
 Please consider asking project maintainers before doing this work, especially if there are external dependencies.

-    - If it is a new supported executable packer, compressor, or installer format, create the file in `BurnOutSharp/PackerType/`.
+    - If it is a new supported executable packer, compressor, or installer format, create the file in `BinaryObjectScanner.Packer`.
 By default, you will need to implement `BinaryObjectScanner.Interfaces.IExtractable` as well as at least one of: `BinaryObjectScanner.Interfaces.ILinearExecutableCheck`, `BinaryObjectScanner.Interfaces.INewExecutableCheck`, and `BinaryObjectScanner.Interfaces.IPortableExecutableCheck`.
 It is exceptionally rare to need to implement `BinaryObjectScanner.Interfaces.IPathCheck`.

     - If it is a new supported DRM scheme, copy protection, or obfuscator, create the file in `BinaryObjectScanner.Protection`.
 By default, you will need to implement at least one of:`BinaryObjectScanner.Interfaces.ILinearExecutableCheck`, `BinaryObjectScanner.Interfaces.INewExecutableCheck`, `BinaryObjectScanner.Interfaces.IPortableExecutableCheck`, and `BinaryObjectScanner.Interfaces.IPathCheck`.
 It is exceptionally rare to need to implement `BinaryObjectScanner.Interfaces.Extractable`.